Cyberbullying: What Is Cyberbullying and How to Stop It

 For more information on the laws and policies in your state, the Cyberbullying Research Center provides an up-to-date PDF with descriptions of all current laws throughout the United States.

-As of July 2015, only 20 states had sexting laws in place.
-All 20 states that have in place sexting laws address cases in which the individual sending the inappropriate content is under 18.
-Only 18 of the 20 states address cases in which the recipient of the messages, images, or video is under 18.
+As of November 2018, only 26 states had sexting laws in place.
+There are 25 states with sexting laws addressing cases in which the individual sending the inappropriate content is under 18.
+Only 23 of the 26 states address cases in which the recipient of the messages, images, or video is under 18.

 |State||Sexting Law||Under 18 Sending Policy||Under 18 Receiving Policy||Revenge Porn Law|

-The Cyberbullying Research Center provides an up-to-date PDF of current sexting and revenge porn laws throughout the U.S.
+The Cyberbullying Research Center provides an up-to-date map of current sexting and revenge porn laws throughout the U.S.